 All members of DBU's distance learning community, off-campus and online, have access to all resources and services of Vance Memorial Library at Dallas Baptist University.
 Our motto is "Equivalent Access - Superior Service."
-For more information about our services, visit libguides.dbu.edu/disted.
+For more information about our services, visit libquides.dbu.edu/disted.

-Distance Education students enrolled at DBU are granted access to online databases for journal article searching, as well as access to print and multimedia resources, by means of e-mail, telephone, fax, and regular mail.
-For assistance, you may contact the Director of Distance Learning Library Services by email (lib_disted@dbu.edu) or telephone at 214-333-5225 or 1-800-483-7048.
+Distance Education students enrolled at DBU are granted access to online databases for finding journal articles.
+Access to print and multimedia resources is available by means of e-mail, telephone, fax, and regular mail.
+For assistance, you may contact the Director of Distance Learning Library Services by e-mail (lib\disted@dbu.edu) or telephone at 214-333-5225 or 1-800-483-7048.